 Manchester City vs Chelsea Predictions

-- Both teams have scored in each of City’s last five and in seven of Chelsea’s last eight.
+- Over 3.5 goals have been scored in Man City’s last five and Chelsea’s last three games

 Featured Matches